November 2021 – January 2022

 Back in Tuxtla Gutiérez I visited the zoo Zoológico Miguel Álvarez del Toro the next day.
 It is said to be one of the best zoos in Latin America and specializes in animal species of the state of Chiapa.
 And indeed, it was worth visiting.
 It is located in a vast forest.
 Besides tapirs, I saw quetzals, macaws, jaguars, ocelots, spider monkeys, wild boars, peacocks, otters, snakes, amphibians and many other animals.

-By night bus I drove 580 km further to the Pacific coast to Puerto Escondido.
+By night bus I traveled 580 km further to Puerto Escondido at the Pacific coast.

-Puerto Escondido is one of the main tourist resorts on the Atlantic coast.
+Puerto Escondido is one of the main tourist resorts on the Pacific coast.
 Surfing beginners will find ideal conditions here.
 There are also a few bays that are protected enough and suitable for swimming.
 The main beach Playa Zicatela is several kilometers long.
-Unfortunately, at the time of my stay on the beach, the red flag was hoisted, so I could not swim.
+Unfortunately, at the time of my stay, the red flag was hoisted on the beach.
+Thus, I could not swim.